 It's what made them stand out, compared to their peers.
 Other rock & rollers only appealed to teenagers but the Beatles appealed to everyone: they were sexy and cool enough to drive girls wild (Lennon deliberately left his tie half-undone for that reason) but they were also funny and smart enough to intrigue adults and make them laugh.
 The Stones just repeated the usual rock & roll rebel pose; the Beatles lampshaded their own celebrity and that's why the media, and adults in general, found them so fascinating.
 And little kids liked them because they smiled a lot.
 (Until 1966, anyway.)
 Also, they didn't seem quite so family-friendly at the time; many adults found them threatening, until other bands came along who seemed even more so.
 Finally, remember that the Beatles' image was at odds with the reality.
 When American journalist Michael Braun published a 1964 book ("Love Me, Do!": The Beatles' Progress) in which he truthfully reported them as swearing (Paul, of all people, drops a Precision F-Strike) and guzzling scotch and chatting up girls, many fans refused to believe it could be true.

 A lot of the songs were less family-friendly than you might think; The Beatles were also quite fond of Double Entrendre and Getting Crap Past the Radar.
 Sometimes having a wholesome and family-friendly image means you can be very sneaky in getting people to listen to stuff they'd automatically reject from someone who's a bit more upfront in being raunchy.
-Plus, let's be fair — the fact that a lot of their songs are a bit more accessible and family friendly doesn't stop them from being amazing songs regardless (one could make the argument that this is, in part, why they're so amazing; it's surprisingly easy to write a 'great' song when only a handful of people need to think it's great in order to qualify).
-There can be a lot of pretentiousness circulating in rock music circles about being 'authentic'.
+Plus, let's be fair — the fact that a lot of their songs are a bit more accessible and family friendly doesn't stop them from being amazing songs regardless.
+In fact, one could reasonably make the argument that this is, in part, why they're so amazing; it's surprisingly easy to write a 'great' song when only a handful of people need to think it's great in order to qualify.
+There can be a lot of pretentiousness and snobbery circulating in rock music circles about being 'authentic'.